How Victoria Beckham Has Introduced Five-Year-Old Harper To ‘Brand Beckham’

 That means that Victoria Beckham, whose Brand Beckham is now worth half a billion dollars, is currently the only person who can use the name Harper Beckham on products.

-It also means that no one in the entertainment industry – including the music, film, and television industries – can now call themselves Harper Beckham, according to the BBC.
+It also means that no one in the entertainment industry – including the music, film, and television industries – can now call themselves Harper Beckham, according to BBC News.

-Harper was named by David and Victoria Beckham after renowned author Harper Lee, who penned Victoria’s favorite book, To Kill A Mockingbird, which was adapted into a hit film in 1962.
+Harper was named by David and Victoria Beckham after renowned author Harper Lee, who penned Victoria’s favorite book, To Kill a Mockingbird, which was adapted into a hit film in 1962.

 It’s as yet unclear what career Harper will pursue when she gets older, but the other kids of David and Victoria Beckham have already shown achievements in certain areas.

-Eighteen-year-old Brooklyn, who is also officially part of Brand Beckham, has been busy pursuing a photographer career, with his debut photography book What I See set to be released in late June.
+Eighteen-year-old Brooklyn, who is also officially part of Brand Beckham, has been busy pursuing a photographer career, with his debut photography book, What I See, set to be released in late June.

-The youngest son of David and Victoria Beckham, 12-year-old Cruz, is pursuing a music career, while 14-year-old Romeo seems to be adamant on following in Victoria’s footsteps and becoming a model.
+The youngest son of David and Victoria Beckham, 12-year-old Cruz, is pursuing a music career, while 14-year-old Romeo seems to be adamant about following in Victoria’s footsteps and becoming a model.

 DID YOU SEE?
 No-one else will be allowed to call themselves Harper Beckham: https://t.co/Sv75eoIetC pic.twitter.com/q37geAA9PK